-All schools were given a transition plan template that included how SWD and ELL educators will be trained to support Common Core State Standard implementation, a rubric, and questions to consider as they developed their transition plans (Appendix 1.B.3).
+As a component of all summer academies, all schools were given a transition plan template that included how SWD and ELL educators will be trained to support Common Core State Standard implementation, a rubric, and questions to consider as they developed their transition plans (Appendix 1.B.3).

 To support educators of Students With Disabilities and English Language Learners, additional briefings on the content of the Educator Effectiveness Academies were held prior to the Academies themselves.
-This process will continue as the Educator Effectiveness Academies continue.